 What are the four-week session dates for 2020?

 Saturday, June 27, 2020 – Saturday, July 25, 2020

 Find out more about our four-week program here >>

-Visitors’ Weekend will take place on Saturday, July 28 and Sunday, July 29, 2018.
+Family Weekend will take place on Saturday, July 18, 2020 or Sunday, July 19, 2020.
 Families are requested to attend either Saturday or Sunday.
 Divorced or separated parents may each choose a day.

 Treetops tuition includes everything except for transportation costs such as taking the chartered bus from NYC and very minor expenses such as extra batteries or toothpaste.

 A $1,000 deposit is due with the enrollment form.

 Find out more about tuition and fees here >>

 If you withdraw your child before March 1st and the vacancy is filled, we will fully refund your $1000 deposit.
 The balance of tuition is due May 15th.
 We do not make refunds or reduce tuition due to late arrival, early departure, dismissal or withdrawal, unless the withdrawal is due to illness incurred while at camp.

 Camp Treetops’ scholarships come from the operating budget and designated special gifts and endowments.
 In both instances, the funds are limited.
 In the interest of best serving the largest possible number of applicants, the following process has been established for the allocation of grants.